-Sources close to No Smoke Boxing indicate that British heavyweights Lawrence Okolie (21-1, 16KO) and Dillian Whyte (31-3, 21KO) have agreed to face each other in 2025.
+Sources close to No Smoke Boxing indicated in June 2025 that British heavyweights Lawrence Okolie (21-1, 16KO at the time) and Dillian Whyte (31-3, 21KO at the time) had agreed to face each other in 2025.
+However, despite the initial reports and a palpable build-up of anticipation, the eagerly awaited clash between the two long-time rivals ultimately did not materialise.

-Lawrence Okolie And Dillian Whyte Share Historic Rivalry
+Lawrence Okolie And Dillian Whyte: An Unfulfilled Rivalry

 While they’ve yet to trade punches in the ring, Lawrence Okolie and Dillian Whyte’s rivalry has played out publicly across social media, where sharp insults and personal digs have kept tensions boiling.